Venue Capacity Guide: Event Furniture Planning

 | Large banqueting suite | ~400 m² | 265–330 | 200–260 | 535–800 |

 Main serving aisles need at least 1.5m wide for catering staff to pass with trays.
-Guest access aisles between table runs should be at least 90cm.
+Guest access aisles between table runs should be a minimum of 90cm for comfortable movement.

-Leave at least 60cm between the back of a pushed-in chair and the wall or next table.
-Guests need room to stand and be seated without disrupting neighbours.
+Leave at least 60cm between the back of a pushed-in chair and the wall or the next table.
+This ensures guests have adequate room to stand and be seated without disrupting neighbours.

-A 6m x 6m dance floor (36 m²) removes roughly 25–30 seated places from the total.
-A small raised stage (3m x 2m) removes 6 m² plus safety clearance.
+A standard 6m x 6m dance floor (36 m²) removes roughly 25–30 seated places from your total capacity.
+A small raised stage (e.g., 3m x 2m) requires at least 6 m² plus safety clearance.

-Round tables typically lose 10–15% of floor space to the corners between them.
-Rectangular tables tile more efficiently but guests at the ends can feel distant from the table group.
+Round tables typically lose 10–15% of floor space due to the unused corners between them.
+Rectangular tables tile more efficiently but guests at the ends can feel slightly more removed from the main group.

-Fire exit routes must remain clear throughout.
-Keep 1.2m minimum clear width on escape routes, and check with your venue for any fixed pillar or column exclusion zones.
+Fire exit routes must remain completely clear at all times.
+Maintain a 1.2m minimum clear width on escape routes, and always check with your venue for any fixed pillar or column exclusion zones.

-These rooms often have a stage at one end and fixed wall bars or radiators that reduce usable width.
-Measure the open floor area, not the total room dimensions, before ordering.
+These rooms often feature a stage at one end and fixed wall bars or radiators that can significantly reduce usable width.
+Always measure the open, clear floor area, not the total room dimensions, before ordering.

 5ft Round Banqueting Table

 The most common banqueting table for seated dinners.
-Seats 8–10 per table.
+Seats 8–10 per table comfortably.

 £79.95 ex-VAT